alex3dd/dockerfile-patch/README.md

 dockerfile-patch will allow you to dynamically patch a Dockerfile with Jinja2 templates.

-Your Jinja2 templates can be customized using a system facts gatherer that can gather information from Docker images (supported facts: osfamily, operatingsystem, kernelrelease and architecture).
+Your Jinja2 templates can be customized using a system facts gatherer that gather information from Docker images (supported facts: osfamily, operatingsystem, kernelrelease and architecture).
 You can use the system facts to customize the Jinja2 patches you want to apply to your Dockerfiles.